assimilatereality/assimilatereality.github.io/_posts/2025-05-27-evolutionary-sre.md

 Traditional SRE asks: "How do we prevent this from happening again?"
 Evolutionary SRE asks: "How does this make us stronger?"

-Systems achieve fitness through continuous adaptation to environmental pressures.
+Evolutionary systems achieve fitness through continuous adaptation to environmental pressures.
 Each incident, each spike in traffic, each unexpected behavior is genetic material for evolution.
 The fittest systems aren't those that never face challenges—they're the ones that evolve fastest from each encounter.

 ### 2. Stress as Signal, Not Noise